gerald-magno/SURVEY_MONKEY_2023/README.md

-transforming Survey Monkey raw data in Excel and Python.
+transforming Survey Monkey raw data from wide format to long format in Excel and Python.